dbierer/php-class-notes/php-ii-sep-2023.md

 Last: http://php-oop/#/3/68

 ## TODO
+* Q: Is there a relationship between Laravel Eloquent and Doctrine ORM?
+* A: No. They both do a similar job, but where Doctrine is a separate project, Eloquent is embedded in Laravel under `Illuminate\Database\Eloquent\*`

 * Q: Where is the Maze Runner code?
 * A: See: https://github.com/dbierer/php_games/tree/main/src/PhpTraining/Maze
 * A: It will show you a simple OOP architecture that includes an abstract class and an interface